-- Only the sub-stream recorded files can be uploaded to the Cloud Storage. - Please configure the event triggered recording schedule and enable the corresponding event type. - Step 9 (Optional) You can click the Copy button to copy the cloud storage settings to other cameras.
+- Only the sub-stream recorded files can be uploaded to the Cloud Storage. - Please configure the event triggered recording schedule and enable the corresponding event type. - Step 9 (Optional) You can click Copy to copy the cloud storage settings to other cameras.
 You can also click the checkbox of Analog/IP Camera to select all cameras.

-Click OK button to back to the cloud storage interface and click Apply to finish the settings.
+Click OK to back to the cloud storage interface and click Apply to finish the settings.